tshepang/blog/content/recent-movies-2009-07-13.md

 In *Midnight Cowboy*, Dustin Hoffman plays a character so broken that he depresses all the time, and better off dead.
 John Voigt plays the only friend he could ever have, and is even dumber.
-Luckily we find a ray of light in the husky-voiced gal who does rock proper... and I wonder what the main point of the movie is.
+Luckily we find a ray of light in the husky-voiced woman who does rock proper... and I wonder what the main point of the movie is.

 One could easily get fooled into thinking Sergio Leone's *Once Upon A